JuliaGilmore/UVicScholaryProfiles/README.md

 <iframe style="width: 65vw; height: 60vh; border: none;" src="https://query.wikidata.org/embed.html#%23defaultView%3ATimeline%0ASELECT%20%3Fitem%20%3Flaunchdate%20(SAMPLE(%3Fimage)%20AS%20%3Fimage)%20%3FitemLabel%20WHERE%20%7B%0A%20%20%3Fitem%20wdt%3AP31%20wd%3AQ19844914%3B%0A%20%20%20%20wdt%3AP571%20%3Flaunchdate.%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22.%20%7D%0A%20%20OPTIONAL%20%7B%20%3Fitem%20wdt%3AP18%20%3Fimage.%20%7D%0A%20%20%0A%20%20%3Fitem%20wdt%3AP131%20wd%3AQ2132.%0A%20%20%3Fitem%20wdt%3AP127%20wd%3AQ1458113.%0A%7D%0AGROUP%20BY%20%3Fitem%20%3FitemLabel%20%3Flaunchdate" ></iframe>

 <br>
-This timeline depicts all Campus Buildings where dates of inception are known.
+This timeline depicts all campus buildings where dates of inception are known.
 Note that the timeline visualization for SPARQL queries defaults to January 1, XXXX for items where inception is provided with precision of a year.
 More detailed start dates are available for buildings dedicated to namesakes (see below).

 Sources: